Thorium/fabulousMauiTutorial/INDEX.md

 - **SkiaSharp** - 2D graphics library
 - **MVU** - Model-View-Update architecture

-## 🎯 What This Tutorial Is NOT

-❌ Not using real authentication/authorization
-❌ Not connected to real backend services
-❌ Not containing sensitive business logic
-❌ Not exposing API keys or credentials

 ## ✅ What This Tutorial IS

 ✅ Educational sample application